This article was updated with the 2023 Franchise Disclosure Document

 In case you are interested in buying a Bundt Cake franchise, here are the advantages and disadvantages you must be aware of:

-- They have a high 6% royalty fee to which you must add a 5% ad royalty fee
+- Higher royalty fee: The franchisor charges a high 6% royalty fee, to which you must add a Marketing Production Fund of 5% of your weekly Net Revenues.

 This number represents the average amount you need to invest.
-Ideally, the investment amount can be as low as $440,800 to as high as $636,500.
+Generally, the investment amount can be as low as $551,300 to as high as $978,210.

 - Formation costs: business license & permits, professional fees, training expenses, opening advertising program, bakery improvements, delivery vehicle, equipment, exterior signage, and point of sale system